 Amendments to the UCPD

-One of the ways in which the Commission plans to improve the transparency of search results is via the amendment of No. 11 of Annex I to the UCPD.
+One of the ways in which the Commission plans to improve transparency of search results is via the amendment of No. 11 of Annex I to the UCPD.
 Acording to the new wording

 11. Using editorial content in the media, or providing information to a consumer’s online search query, to promote a product where a trader has paid for the promotion without making that clear in the content or search results or by images or sounds clearly identifiable by the consumer (advertorial; paid placement or paid inclusion)